 As Governor Jerry Brown’s appointment to Chair the Fair Political Practices Commission, she led the first-in-the-nation fight against the Koch Brothers network when they used dark money to try to pass Proposition 32, the paycheck deception ballot measure.
 Her work – and her integrity – earned the attention of President Barack Obama who nominated her to the Federal Election Commission.
-Ann received unanimous consent of the United States Senate, and continued to advocate for fair elections.
+Ann received unanimous consent of the United States Senate, and continues to advocate for fair elections.

 In 2014, she was named a California Attorney of the Year by California Lawyer magazine for her work in Government law, and in 2007, the State Bar of California named her Public Attorney of the Year for her contributions to public service.